UnityGuillaume/MarkdownRenderer/README.md

 # Installation

+You can install this package either with :

+- git :
+  - in the Package Manager, click on the + at the top right corner
+  - choose "add package from git URL"
+  - paste the git URL from that repository (https may work better than ssh due to authentication)

+- locally :
   - clone that repository
   - In the Package Manager, click the + sign on the rop right corner
   - Select add a package on disk
   - select the package.json in that repo

+_Note on git method_ : this will require git to be installed on your machine (e.g. you can run git in your terminal) If you installed git when the Unity editor or Hub was running, the PATH it used won't be updated so close them all completly before.
+<br/>**ON WINDOWS this mean also right click -> quit on the hub icon in the tray icon that may be hidden next to the time/date***

 # Note and Special Syntax

-The implementation is a bit more restrictive than most markdown renderer, so this will list some kirk.
+The Markdown support implementation may miss some bits, so this list some quirks it may have.
-It also handle special keyword/command, especially in link, specific to unity.
+This also highlight some special keyword/command it has, especially in link, specific to unity.

 ## Relative path